keymanapp/help.keyman.com/products/android/14.0/about/welcome.md

 title: Welcome to Keyman
 ---

 Thank you for installing Keyman for Android.
-Whether you're a new or returning user, we believe you will appreciate teh significant enhancements in this latest version of Keyman for Android.
+Whether you're a new or returning user, we believe you will appreciate the significant enhancements in this latest version of Keyman for Android.

 ## What is Keyman for Android?
 Keyman for Android lets you type in over 600 languages on Android mobiles and tablets.